This page is about undergraduate admissions. For graduate admissions, click here.

 - Music analysis

-2. We will give you a short piece of music from the canon of Western tonal music (usually a piece by a composer such as Bach, Mozart, or Mendelssohn) and ask you about how the tonal aspect of the piece (i.e. its harmonies and the key areas that they articulate) structures the piece.
+2. We will give you a short piece of music from the canon of Western tonal music (usually a piece by a composer such as Bach, Mozart, or Mendelssohn) and ask you about how it is structured.
 The piece and the exact question might or might not be given to you to prepare before the interview itself, but either way you will have as much time as you like to look through the piece before you give your answer.

 What we don’t ask